cameronamini/url-shortener/README.md

 # URL Shortner

 ## About:
-This project is a result of a challenge to myself to see how quickly I could hack together a REST API (took ~30mins).
+This project is a result of a challenge to myself to see how quickly I could hack together a REST API.
 It's a URL shortener that makes use of ejs as a templating engine, an npm package named 'shortid' to generate the shortened urls and uses mongodb(w/ mongoose) for persistence.

 ## Usage:
 ```